 Annual Leave accruals –

-20 / 25 days Granted Upfront – entitlement is granted upfront on anniversary, there is no daily accrual.
-Part Time employees can accrue additional hours for PT Additional Hours worked, this is accrued based on hours worked and immediately transferred to entitlement

-20 / 25 days Transferred on 30.11 11 – entitlement is accrued daily, stored as a pro-rata value and transferred to entitlement on 30 Nov each year.
-Part Time employees can accrue additional hours for PT Additional Hours worked, this is accrued and transferred to entitlement on 30 Nov each year.
+4wks / 5wks Transferred on 01.12 11 – entitlement is accrued daily, stored as a pro-rata value and transferred to entitlement on 1 Dec each year.
+Part Time employees can accrue additional hours for PT Additional Hours worked, this is accrued and transferred to entitlement on 1 Dec each year.
+Employee can take from both accrual and entitlement, therefore both will be included in the leave balance integration back to Workday

-20 days Transferred on Anniversary – entitlement is accrued daily, stored as a pro-rata value and transferred to entitlement on anniversary each year.
+4wks Transferred Daily – entitlement is accrued and transferred daily

-11 The Vice Chancellor is entitled to 25 days annual leave but not entitled to leave loading.
+11 The Vice Chancellor is entitled to 5wks annual leave but not entitled to leave loading.
 This variation will be controlled based on Martin’s Infotype 0016 Contract Type record.

-The entitlement balance (not including pro-rata) will be included in the Leave Balance outbound integration to Workday.
+The entitlement balance (plus pro-rata accrual for those that transfer on 1 Dec) will be included in the Leave Balance outbound integration to Workday.

 Please refer to the Time Blueprint Configuration Worksheet ‘Time Rule Overview’ and ‘Overview_Quotas’ tabs for details on eligibility and detailed accrual calculations.